Fatal BAe Jetstream Plane Crashes

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following are significant events involving the aircraft model.
+The numbered events are those involving at least one passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.

 1. 26 December 1989; United Express (NPA) BAe Jetstream 31; Flight 2415; Pasco, WA: The aircraft was on a scheduled domestic flight from Yakima, WA to Pasco, WA and was approaching the airport around 10:30 pm that night.
 The crew executed an excessively steep and unstabilzied ILS approach.
 That approach, along with improper air traffic control commands and aircraft icing, caused the aircraft to stall and crash short of the runway.
 Both crew members and all four passengers were killed.